- Bachelor's degree from an accredited college or university with at least a cumulative 3.0 GPA

 - Knowledge of matrix algebra (such as Math 2270)

 Students who have not completed all of the prerequisites may be rejected.
-A grad of B- or better is required in all prerequisites.
+A grade of B- or better is required in all prerequisites.
 Failure to meet these prerequisites will require explanation for the file to be considered further.
 See MStat program policies & guidelines probationary admissions policy.

 *The programming language is to be a real programming language, not statistical software or a database.
 However, the faculty will consider an application in which the student demonstrated that they can program macros in SAS, Stata or R, in lieu of the programming prerequisite.
 The prerequisite of ‘knowledge of a programming language’ requires documentation that goes beyond personal assertion.
 This could be a course documented in a transcript, a letter from a knowledgeable faculty member or reference person who knows that the candidate knows/has experience with a specific programming language, a copy of a certification or certificate of completion or other concrete documentation of knowledge of that programming language.
 The prerequisite of knowledge of matrix algebra is similar.